Pr0cella/ClusterCast/README.md

-# ClusterCast: Ransomware Risk Forecasting System
+# ClusterCast: Incident Risk Forecasting System

 ## Note: This project is still work in progress.